rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-javascript.md

 ### Putting it all together

 Now we can run both scripts.
-In a terminal, from the rabbitmq-tutorials/javascript-nodejs/src/ folder, run the sender:
+In a terminal, from the rabbitmq-tutorials/javascript-nodejs/src/ folder, run the publisher:

 <pre class="sourcecode bash">
 ./send.js
 </pre>

-then, run the receiver:
+then, run the consumer:

 <pre class="sourcecode bash">
 ./receive.js
 </pre>

-The receiver will print the message it gets from the sender via RabbitMQ.
-The receiver will keep running, waiting for messages (Use Ctrl-C to stop it), so try running the sender from another terminal.
+The consumer will print the message it gets from the publisher via RabbitMQ.
+The consumer will keep running, waiting for messages (Use Ctrl-C to stop it), so try running the publisher from another terminal.

 > #### Listing queues
 >